HtR212/OpenAPS-Glucosym-3/README.md

   ```

 4. **Debug files under /bin**
-  Currently there is not another better method to solve the bugs with files under /bin.
+  Currently, there is not a better method to solve the bugs in files under /bin.
+So, these bugs need to be fixed manually.
 The first file to debug is /bin/openaps.
 In this file, change two print commands to Python3 syntax by adding a pair of parenthesis around the message to be printed and then change "except (OSError), e" to "except (OSError) as e".
 The second file to debug is /bin/openaps-report.
 In this file, delete "choices = choices.sort()" and change "choices = available.keys()" to "choices = sorted(available.keys())".
 * After finishing the above steps, please close the current terminal window.

 <!-- SIMULATION WORKFLOW -->